jeffreyadamo/HomeInventory/README.md

 ## Key Features I'm trying to learn:
 ### Backend
 * PostgreSQL - alternative to MySQL for SQL relationship database
 * [Knex.js](http://knexjs.org/#Installation-client) - SQL query builder.
 Compatable with MySQL for future use!
 May include with Objection.js.
 Going to forego using Sequelize for this one.
+This allows for us to design the database first.
 * Docker - container creates an image to ensure user's running environment is standardized (first experience with this; tricky)
 * Entity Models - [Home Inventory ET Diagram](https://app.lucidchart.com/invitations/accept/305365a9-5493-4958-8ead-386f98334a4d) using LucidChart
 * ESLint setup